duha-se/ToDoListTask/README.md

 ## Features

-- Create, update, display and delete tasks.
+- Create, update, display, and delete tasks.
 - Filter tasks by status.
-- Retrieve all tasks where the dueDate has passed and the status is still pending.
+- Retrieve all tasks where the due-date has passed and the status is still pending.

 ## Technologies